gigalixir/gigalixir-cli/docs/source/main.rst

 Install Distillery to Build Releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Distillery is currently the only supported release tool.
 We assume you have followed the `Distillery installation instructions`_.
-We use Distillery instead of bundling up your source code is to support hot upgrades.
+We use Distillery instead of bundling up your source code to support hot upgrades.

 In short, you'll need to add something like this to the :elixir:`deps` list in :bash:`mix.exs`